 To date, the State Government has declined to amend the Planning Provisions which would provide the mechanism for Council to manage the approval and enforcement process.

-The proposed height of the structure is to be under 11 metres, thereby not triggering a permit under the General Residential Zone.
+The height of the structure is under 11 metres, thereby not triggering a permit under the General Residential Zone.
 As the turbine is domestic in nature and considered as ancillary to the existing dwelling, no planning permission is required.

 Council has written to the Department of Environment, Land, Water and Planning seeking intervention from the State Government on this matter.
 A response from the Department has stated that “it is not proposed to amend the Victoria Planning Provision to require planning permission for the construction of a wind turbine for domestic purposes.”